 Led by community art charity Same Sky, crowds walk through the city’s streets with paper lanterns on 21st of December, the shortest day of the year.
 Once the crowds have gathered on the Brighton shores the lanterns are added to a collective bonfire which burns bright as families contemplate the year’s end and watch the firework display.

-While being Scottish may be reason enough for the excessive celebrations, the real reason behind the full force extravaganza is the lack of Christmas back when Bonnie Scotland wasn’t getting on with church.
+While being Scottish may be reason enough for the excessive celebrations, the real reason behind the full-force extravaganza is the lack of Christmas back when Bonnie Scotland wasn’t getting on with church.
 Since then NYE celebrations have been hard to shake and all Scots like to see in the bells with style… and an unforgettable group rendition of Robert Burns’ Auld Lang Syne.

-Krampusnacht Festival, Vienna
+5. Krampusnacht Festival, Vienna

 If you’ve kept the cursing to a minimum and avoided those Saturday sessions then you might have made it onto Santa’s ‘good’ list.
 For those who’ve behaved a little more liberally (moi? neverrrr) then the Krampus may be coming for you.

 Originating from German legend, Krampus is a demon who doles out the coals and punishes those on the naughty list.
 On 5th December, the people of Vienna celebrate this evil little man by dressing up as him and competing in a race.
 With alcohol as liquid fuel, this parade soon turns into a Krampi party complete with costume.

-Chichibu Yomatsuri, Japan
+6. Chichibu Yomatsuri, Japan

 Chichibu Yomatsuri is a nighttime event full of pretty lights, ornate floats and a two-hour firework display.
-Celebrated on the 2nd and 3rd of December just outside of Tokyo in the town of Chichibu, the two-day event celebrates the local shrine’s 300-year history.
+Celebrated on the 2nd and 3rd of December just outside of Tokyo in the town of Chichibu, the two-day event celebrates the local shrine’s more than 300-year history.